rg-3/screenshot.js/README.md

 ### ChangeLog

+__v0.5.0__

+* Add support for taking a screenshot of a video on Instagram.
+  Instagram delivers video through another host, that means its videos are cross origin and require some extra work.

 __v0.4.0__

 * Remove horizontal scrollbar from screenshots of the visible tab.

 * Restore the quality of visible tab screenshots.
   (Bad quality screenshots were introduced in v0.3.0)

 __v0.3.1__

 * Fix silly typo in last release.